Indexed singular value bounds on scattering operators: How many channels can a photonic device support?

-If the $U_{rd}$ coefficients of $\bmm{d}_{k}$ are strongly centred around $j = k$, which may reasonably be expected based on reciprocity in high symmetry cases, then this reduction essentially reproduces the ``basis linking'' form that maximizes the overall Frobenius norm.
-It is also interesting to note that because $\left\{\bmm{v}^{ds}_{k}\right\}$ is a basis for the vector space of fields in the design volume, even this simple estimate prevents fictitious over coupling to the largest singular values of $\bmm{G}^{\circ}_{ds}$.
-However, particularly when $\bmm{\chi}^{\mathsf{a}}$ is small or accurate values are important, more exact version of eq.~\eqref{eq:tSingOpt} should be favoured. \\ \\ Returning to the original objective, the preceding argument proves that
+If the $U_{rd}$ coefficients of $\bm{d}_{k}$ are tightly centred around $j = k$, which may reasonably be expected based on reciprocity in high symmetry cases, then this reduction essentially reproduces the ``basis chaining'' form that maximizes the overall Frobenius norm.
+It is also interesting to note that because $\left\{\bmm{v}_{ds}^{k}\right\}$ is a basis for the vector space of fields in the design volume, even this simple estimate prevents fictitious over coupling to the largest singular values of $\bmm{G}^{\circ}_{ds}$.
+Still, particularly when $\bmm{\chi}^{\mathsf{a}}$ is small or accurate values are important, more exact version of Eq.\;\eqref{eq:tSingOpt} should be favoured. \\ \\ Returning to the original objective, the preceding argument proves that